Somatic Yoga & Therapy Norwich

 Somatic Yoga

-In this approach we explore the interconnection between the body’s systems — bones, muscles, organs, fluids, fascia, and energy —through movement and awareness.
-Classes guide us to connect with these systems and emphasise sensing, feeling, and moving from your attunement; learning to tune in to the body’s subtle cues and release patterns of tension or holding.
-This style of practice encourages movement to arise from deep awareness of these internal sensations, enabling the body to flow naturally and freely — emphasising moving in ways that are true to your unique inner rhythm.
+In this approach we explore the body through movement and felt-sense awareness.
+Classes emphasise sensing, feeling, and moving from subtle-body attunement; learning to tune in to the language and wisdom of the body and release patterns of tension or holding.
+This style of practice encourages movement and yoga postures /āsana/ to arise from deep awareness of internal sensations, movements, and directions of energy; enabling the body to flow naturally and freely with an emphasis on moving in ways that are true to your own inner rhythms.

 "THE MIND IS LIKE THE WIND AND THE BODY LIKE THE SAND: IF YOU WANT TO KNOW HOW THE WIND IS BLOWING, YOU CAN LOOK AT THE SAND.”